aspose-total-cloud/Aspose.Total-Products/total/en/cpp/conversion/ott-to-xltx/_index.md

----title: Convert Word to XLTX, OTT to XLTX FREE Converter or CPP SDKdescription: Free Conversion of OTT to XLTX by using CPP Cloud APIs & SDKs.
+---title: Convert Word to XLTX, OTT to XLTX FREE Converter or C++ SDKdescription: Free Conversion of OTT to XLTX by using C++ Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---